Tips For Your Best Ever Road Trip

-Road trips are glorified in this country to say the least.
-But while road tripping is fun, it’s not all smooth sailing.
-Most drivers encounter a bevy of unpredictable situations while out on the open road.
+Although, it’s not all smooth sailing.
+Talk to anyone who’s taken a road trip and they’ll reel off a list of horror stories while out on the open road.
+Noisy kids in the back, grumpy Grandparents, cramped seating arrangements and bad traffic.
+It all adds up to a bunch of stress you don’t need in such a confined space.
 Fortunately, you can take a number of measures to steer clear of travel problems and reach your destination with your wits still intact.

-- Revisit your insurance policy: Before you depart, review your insurance information.
+- Check your Insurance: Before you take a road trip, review your insurance information.
 If you’re lacking collision and other safety nets, now is as good a time as ever to invest in them.
-Visit compare.com to find the right insurance provider for you.
+Visit Compare.com to find the right insurance provider for you.

-- Do your research: The road is full of surprises, many of which are unwelcome.
-That’s why you should plan every inch of your trip from gas expenses to city attractions.
-Running out of money or gas will poke a hole in anyone’s good time.
+- Do Your Research: The road is full of surprises, many of which are unwelcome.
+Fail to prepare and prepare to fail.
+Think in advance about things like where you’re going to get gas and stops you’d like to see.
+Running out of gas will poke a hole in anyone’s good time.

 It’s here!
 Your big road trip!
 What now?
 You’ve done your prep, planned your route and had the car cleaned.
 Now for some tips when you’re on your big journey.

 - Set Off Early (or late): Your Mom probably told you to set off early.
 Nowadays that’s common knowledge, so you’ll have to get up even earlier or leave it until late and drive through the night.

 - Drop the Cell Phone: Getting caught driving and texting or driving and making a call (depending on your state) can end in, at best, a citation or, at worst, something much more serious.
 Hand it to a passenger or stash it in the glove compartment.

 - The Playlist: No road trip is complete without a killer soundtrack.
 Think about time of day, sites and attractions you’ll see on the way and, most importantly, length.